AlexsLemonade/refinebio-web/README.md

 ### Build

-To generate the production build, run the following command in the project root directory:
+To generate the production build, run the following command:

 ```
 yarn build